konveyor/kai/docs/scenarios/demo.md

 In this demo, we will showcase the capabilities of Konveyor AI (Kai) in facilitating the modernization of application source code to a new target.
 We will illustrate how Kai can handle various levels of migration complexity, ranging from simple import swaps to more involved changes such as modifying scope from CDI bean requirements.
 Additionally, we will look into migration scenarios that involves EJB Remote and Message Driven Bean(MBD) changes

-We will focus on migrating a partially migrated [JavaEE Coolstore application](https://github.com/konveyor-ecosystem/coolstore.git) to Quarkus, a task that involves not only technical translation but also considerations for deployment in OpenShift.
+We will focus on migrating a partially migrated [JavaEE Coolstore application](https://github.com/konveyor-ecosystem/coolstore.git) to Quarkus, a task that involves not only technical translation but also considerations for deployment to Kubernetes.
 By the end of this demo, you will understand how Konveyor AI (Kai) can assist and expedite the modernization process.

 ## Pre-req

 - Podman
 - VSCode
 - Git
-- OpenShift cluster
+- Kubernetes cluster (minikube)
 - GenAI credentials
 - mvn
 - Quarkus 3.10